DominikLindorfer/SQL-LLaMA/README.md

 * Epochs: 3 (7B and 13B) and 5 (7B-5)
 * Max length: 512
 * Weight decay: 0

+Please note that both SQL-LLaMA-small 7B & 13B use the same LIMA training strategy proposed in Ref.
+[8] except that no dropout has been used.

 Below is an example command used to fine-tuning the SQL-LLaMA-small 13B model with our dataset on a machine with 1 A100 40G GPU using deepspeed, as described above.
 Replace `./models_hf/13B/` with the path to your HuggingFace converted checkpoint and tokenizer, `./output_sqlAlpaca13B_small/` with the directory to store the output and "./sql_create_dataset_cleaned_small.json" with the dataset of your choice.
 The actual scripts the replicate each individual model are stored in [`data/pyinstructions.json`](./data/pyinstructions.json).